Developer-Kingz/to-do-list/README.md

 # 📖 [To Do List] <a name="To Do List"></a>

-**[Awesome Books]** In this project, I'm learning to build a basic website that allows users to add/remove books from a list. also used object oriented programming(class) array and objects also. so that it's dynamically modify's the DOM and add basic events. to get a professional interface that presents the work on my projects, pleas know that it is still on going and it needs more work but everything is coming together soon!
+**[To Do List]** In this project, I'm learning to build a basic website that allows users to add/remove list of items from a To Do List. also used object oriented programming(class) array and objects also. so that it's dynamically modify's the DOM and add basic events. to get a professional interface that presents the work on my projects, please know that it is still on going and it needs more work but everything is coming together soon!

 ## 🛠 Built With <a name="built-with"></a>